jamalihassan0307/flutter-fly/CONTRIBUTING.md

 *Transformed from Wireless ADB to Flutter Fly by Jam Ali Hassan*

-*Current version: 1.0.5 - All major issues resolved, ready for new features!*
+*Current version: 1.0.6 - Enhanced UI/UX with improved panel interface and sidebar, all major issues resolved!*